 Hands up if you love the movie Se7en!

-Well, it’s one of my favourite movies of all time (naturally), and in honour of that for literally no reason, it’s time for a new round of book tag.
+It’s one of my favourite movies of all time (naturally), and in honour of that for literally no reason, it’s time for a new round of book tag.
 This time the Seven Deadly Sins edition!

 *the crowd goes wild*

-Jeez, guys.
+Shit, guys.
 Calm down.

 What is the most expensive book you own?
 What is the least expensive book you own?

-And when it comes to least expensive, you better believe I take advantage of discount codes and special promos and free ebooks.
+When it comes to least expensive, you better believe I take advantage of discount codes and special promos and free ebooks.
 My tablet it stocked.

 “Nothing happened to me, Officer Starling.
 I happened.
 You can’t reduce me to a set of influences.”